json-schema-org/blog/pages/posts/custom-annotations-will-continue.md

 ### Alternative #5 - Support unknown keywords behind an option

 Finally, this option just requires implementations to provide a configuration option to allow unknown keywords, defaulting to "disallow."
+While allowing unknown keywords breaks our compatibility promises, a user explicitly setting this option is effectively acknowledging that risk.

 This felt like [a step backwards](https://vlipsy.com/vlip/the-emperors-new-groove-this-is-a-step-backwards-0YryOW3W).
-Allowing unknown keywords breaks our compatibility promises, but a user explicitly setting this option is effectively acknowledging the risk.
-This one just didn't feel like it aligned with the spirit of supportability we want for this project.
+It just didn't feel like it aligned with the spirit of supportability we want for this project.

 ## How did we arrive at `x-` as the prefix of choice?